richardtallent/vue-simple-calendar/README.md

 ## Props
 The following properties are supported, roughly in order of popularity.
 Remember to use _kebab-case_ when specifying these properties using attributes on the `calendar-view` element (_e.g._, `<calendar-view month-name-format="long">`:

 * `showDate` - The period to show by default.
 Defaults to today's date (user local time).
+Any time component is ignored.
 * `displayPeriodUom` - The period type to show.
 By default this is `month`, *i.e.*, it shows a calendar in month-sized chunks.
 Other allowed values are `year` and `week`.
 * `displayPeriodCount` - The *number* of periods to show within the view.
 For example, if `displayPeriodUom` is `week` and `displayPeriodCount` is 2, the view will show a two-week period.
 * `events` - An array of events to show on the calendar.
 See _Calendar Event Properties_ below for more details.